Hey, sustainable tourism, regenerative tourism is not the competition you think it is!

 Times are changing

 But times change.
 Perceptions shift.
-The rational technical mindset and the neoliberal value systems of the 1980s are now being questioned in the light of advances in how we perceive, frame, interpret and address complex wicked problems.
+The rational technical mindset and the neoliberal value systems of the 1980s are now being questioned in light of advances in how we perceive, frame, interpret and address complex, wicked problems.
 We have come to accept there are other ways of knowing.
-Neuroscience confirms something indigenous cultures have always known - that intelligence derived from heart and gut (instinct) are equally important in understanding.
-Put simply, the rational scientific paradigm has placed barriers around our thinking, it has stopped us from thinking, feeling and acting with the collective intelligence of heat, heart and gut.
+Neuroscience confirms something Indigenous cultures have always known - that intelligence derived from the heart and gut (instinct) are equally important in understanding.
+Put simply, the rational scientific paradigm has placed barriers around our thinking; it has stopped us from thinking, feeling and acting with the collective intelligence of heat, heart and gut.

 Of course, technical solutions still have a role to play, but these solutions have not addressed some of the more challenging human dimensions of the sustainability challenge.